MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 { "jsonrpc": "2.0", "id": 0, "result": "0x2B5E3AF16B1880000" }
 ```

-> _Note: This result is in wei, not ETH.
-Wei is used as the smallest denomination of ether._
+> _Note: This result is in wei, not NEPH.
+Wei is used as the smallest denomination of Nephele._

 Phew!
 Our fake money is all there.